The Zimbabwe Human Rights NGO (Forum) has castigated the government for peddling falsehoods through State media and harassing civil society leaders.

 The actions (by the government) not only violate the Zimbabwean Constitution and international treaties such as the African Charter on Human and People’s Rights but are also contrary to the spirit of the Cotonou Declaration on strengthening and the protection of all human rights defenders in Africa.

-Jestina Mukoko is a Zimbabwean born Human rights activist who has gained international recognition for campaigning against human rights abuses as well as denouncing gender based violence.
-Mukoko is also the former national director of the Zimbabwe Peace Project which monitors and documents political violence...
+Jestina Mukoko is a Zimbabwean Human rights activist who has gained international recognition for campaigning against human rights abuses as well as denouncing gender-based violence.
+She is the current Zimbabwe Human Rights NGO Forum chairperson.
+Mukoko is also the former national director of the Zimbabwe...
 Read More About Jestina Mukoko